vmsteiner/silenttimer/README.md

 ## **🚀 Installation**
 There are two ways to install the app on the device:
 1. Join the beta test to download it directly from the Google Play Store.
-2. Sideloaded it on the device.
+2. Sideload it on the device.

 ### Google Play Store beta test
 - Join the Google group to be automatically added to the testers list: https://groups.google.com/g/closed-testing-silent-timer